 Garnet is momentarily in shock, but then runs to the door, only for Steiner and Beatrix to block the way?
 At first I figured the party had some other scheme in mind to get her to Zidane or Zidane to her, but no, they’re just… fucking with her, and then open the door moments later?
 C’mon you two.
 Garnet runs to the audience level, Kyle putting on his aristocrat voice to say: “My, I most certainly preferred the version from last year, with all the death.”
 It was truer to the original Shakespeare!
 Garnet actually drops her sacred necklace along the way, but naturally decides to go without even if it would only take a second, and jumps into Zidane’s arms – thumping angrily on his chest moments later, as he only deserves.
 Everyone claps, Steiner reveals he brought the Save the Queen, and he and Beatrix raise it to catch the light.
 The final lines of the game are Zidane saying that he had to live to come home to Garnet, so he sang “our song,” which is then followed by a vocal version of the song in question (“Melodies of Life,” playing during the entire epilogue) that didn’t do nearly as well in the charts as “Eyes on Me.”
 I prefer the instrumental.

-I liked FFIX a good deal, and it’s probably my second-favourite Final Fantasy game so far after FFV.
-But where FFV’s mistakes were simple to outline and suggested obvious fixes (arguably just needing some extra money and time), FFIX’s mistakes are complex and integral to the product, and would be unlikely to be shaken.
+I liked FFIX a good deal, and it’s probably my second-favourite Final Fantasy game so far, right after FFV.
+But where FFV’s mistakes were simple to outline and suggested obvious fixes (arguably just needing some extra money and time), FFIX’s mistakes are complex and integral to the product, and would be unlikely to be shaken by simple revision.
 The narrative has the baffling 180 of a plot shift towards the end of Disc 3, abandoning every storyline in the game for an entirely new one, and the game’s central “romance” plot really, really isn’t one for most of its run time.
 On the gameplay side we have things that might have been fixed in the next generation, at least: the technical limitations of limited enemies in one battle, no boss phases or form changes, and severe balance issues towards the end of the game with its low HP cap.
 These are fairly deep faults, and if I think about it, if I weren’t so genuinely charmed by the product-at-large, I’d probably be a far less forgiving mood about these faults.

 And that wraps up FFIX!
 Our game time (at the final save point, not counting the final boss, ending and so on) was 36 h 40 m.
 By the way, how did I end up having so little to write about this game?
 Playtime’s a little low for a full RPG in this generation, but somehow I got significantly less posts (~5) and words (~10k) out of it than all the others.
 How’d that happen?
 And wasn’t I supposed to be stretching this out to keep us from catching up to active play?
 Shit!